 via a pair of drive transistors.
 Signal linearity is assured by an active node

 formed by the drive transistors at ultrasonic frequencies.
 The result is

 crystal clear sound quality.

-real time decisions regarding temperature, voltage, current and impedance.
-The
+regarding temperature, voltage, current and impedance.
+The unit is protected

 utilizes ultra high performance MOSFET output devices, giving the amplifier more